-If planning to try this at home, some suggestions.
+If planning to try this at home, a few suggestions.
 It’s always fun to throw a ringer into the mix.
-So, I occasionally add an inexpensive wine like “Two Buck Chuck” (Charles Shaw from Trader Joes) or a popular wine like Yellow Tail, just to see how they fare.
+So, I occasionally add an inexpensive wine like “Two Buck Chuck” (Charles Shaw from Trader Joe’s) or a popular wine like Yellow Tail, just to see how they fare.
 While I often try to keep the prices comparable, occasionally I will do a blind tasting of a certain variety with the wines in increments of $10 (six wines ranging in price from $10 to $60), to see if there’s any relationship between price and preference.
 (A higher price does not necessarily equate into a more favorable rating.)
 Another possibility is to have wines from Long Island compete with wines from another region and do a Long Island vs. France competition, or East Coast vs. West Coast, or Upstate vs Downstate.
-As for the number of wines, the ideal range is between four and six.
-Most of the people who attend my party can’t handle evaluating more than six wines (sigh!) and less than four is frankly not as much fun.
+As for the number of wines, the ideal range seems to be six wines.
+Most of the people who attend my party can’t handle evaluating more than six wines (sigh!) and if there are less than six it limits what you can do and quite frankly is not as much fun.
 The final suggestion is not to take this too seriously.
 When I do a blind tasting I’m not looking to do a controlled experiment where the wines are meticulously selected and whose results are going to be published in The Wine Spectator and dissected by their readers.
 And I‘m not asking my guests for a detailed analysis of each wine.
-That’s just too much like work.
+That’s just too much like work, this is a party after all not a wine seminar.
 Yes, I want to introduce Long Island wines to an unknowing public, but I also want to have some fun.